Frequently asked questions

 Nexus Diamonds are D color (completely colorless), IF (internally flawless) clarity and Ideal Cut.
 They will appear brighter and clearer then the poor quality average diamond.
 They will have much more of the look of a diamond from Tiffany or Cartier.
 When examining your Nexus Diamond or comparing it to other diamonds, keep this in mind and know that your jewelry will look completely at home among the finest in the world.

-Can I have another jeweler set a Contemporary Nexus Diamond?
+Can I have another jeweler set a Nexus Diamond Alternative?

 While you can have another jeweler set a Nexus Diamond or perform maintenance on your jewelry, your lifetime warranty will be voided.
 We highly recommend working with our skilled customer service team and master jewelers to set or maintain your Diamond Nexus jewelry.

 If you do decide to have another jeweler set your Nexus Diamond, be sure to tell them that it should be treated as if it is a sapphire—a stone that is not quite as heat tolerant as a diamond.
 Since having another jeweler work on your stone voids its warranty, this will ensure that they treat your stone with the care it needs

 How do I know what size carat weight is right for me?

 To see the size of our gemstones in millimeters (mm) for each carat weight, refer to our handy MM to Carat Weight Conversion Chart.